OSSD (Ontario Secondary School Diploma) – USCA Academy

 Apart from guiding and providing professional assistance to the aspirants for achieving academic excellence and developing practical skills to cross the hurdles of life after high school, the team of mentors focuses on imbibing social skills, time management skills, organizational skills, self-discipline, confidence, dedication, and other life skills within the aspirants by creating an independent and positive learning environment!

 International Students can study the Ontario Secondary School courses online from back home or study in USCA Academy Campus by getting a study permit.
-For online study, USCA Academy’s best teachers provide live teaching using zoom platform.
-The advantage of Online study is save living cost.
+For online study, USCA Academy’s best teachers provide live teaching using zoom platform for compulsory courses in ontario high school.
+The advantage of Online study is saving living cost.

-For in person study, students can experience Canadian life and the diverse culture at an earlier stage of life.
+For in person study of OSSD courses, students can experience Canadian life and the diverse culture at an earlier stage of life.

 For in person study, USCA Academy immigration specialist can help prepare the study permit application for the applicants if need.